Course Description

 -

-You will acquire a foundational understanding of the opioid public health crisis and the overdose epidemic.
+Acquire a foundational understanding of the opioid public health crisis and the overdose epidemic.

 -

-The ability to recognize the signs of an opioid overdose.
+Recognize the signs of an opioid overdose.

 -